FabriFalasca/py-dMaps/README.md

 # (vi) Tutorials

 Here you will find tutorials on how to analyze the data.

-(Currently under construction and more will come very soon)
+(a) Test 1.

-(a) Domain and strength maps of COBEv2 reanalysis.
+Output of domains identification and network inference for COBEv2 reanalysis.
 Global sea surface temperature (SST) from 1950 to 2100.
 Temporal resolution: 1 month.
 Number of grid points: 180x60 (2 by 2 degree with no High lats).

+(b) Test 2.

+Output of domains identification and network inference for ERA-Interim reanalysis.
+Outgoing Longwave Radiation (OLR) from 1980 to 2019.
+Temporal resolution: 1 month.
+Number of grid points: 100x150.

+Note:
+- For the COBEv2 dataset, the "true" number of grid points is almost 1/2 of 180x60 as we are focusing on SST and the land is masked.
+With such number of grid points the code run in ~700 seconds.
+- The time complexity scales exponential with the resolution.
+When we analyze the OLR dataset, we have 100x150 grid points and it took ~333461 seconds.
+- Domains can overlap: when we plot the domains and stength maps it in the tutorial it is not possible to see the overlapping.
+A way to show it is to plot also the domains borders (we will do it soon).

 # (vii) PUBLICATIONS